 Jennifer C. McFadden, PA-C

 Jennifer is a graduate of Temple University and MCP Hahnemann University.
 She has more than 17 years of experience as a Dermatology Physician Assistant specializing in the evaluation, diagnosis and treatment of skin disorders.
 She performs dermatological surgical procedures including excisions, biopsies, cryosurgery and sclerotherapy.
 In addition to general dermatology, Jennifer also specializes is Botox® and dermal Fillers (Juvederm®) to help you look your best.
 Jennifer is a member of the Dermatological Society of Physician Assistants, the Pennsylvania Society of Physician Assistants and the American Academy of Physician Assistants.

 Lavonne G. Gifford, LE

 Lavonne is a licensed cosmetic skin therapist with a concentration in Medical Esthetics.
-Specializing in the overall health and well-being of the skin for the past 11 years, she has experience in a wide variety of procedures.
-Her specialties include: cosmetic consulting, microdermabrasion, chemical peels, dermaplaning, clinical facials, laser hair removal, fractional resurfacing, IPL photofacials, and vessel treatments for the face.
+Specializing in the overall health and well-being of the skin for the past 15 years, she has experience in a wide variety of procedures.
+Her specialties include cosmetic consulting, microneedling, PRP facial rejuvenation and hair restoration, microdermabrasion, chemical peels, dermaplaning, clinical facials, laser hair removal, fractional resurfacing, IPL photofacials, and vessel treatments for the face.
 She also counsels her patients on the importance of knowing how to properly care for and maintain vibrant healthy skin.